tangshuang/tyshemo/docs/meta.md

   create: (value, key, json) => !!json.on_market ? json.listing : json.pending,
   // optional, function, used by `toJSON`.
   // use this to create an object which can be used by fromJSON to recover the model
-  save: (value, key, data) => {
+  save: (value, key, data, output) => {
-    // notice: the return value should MUST be an object, and will be patched to output object (like `arrange` do), so that you can export a complext object return { [key]: newValue }
+    // notice: the return value should MUST be an object, and will be patched to output object (like `flat` do), so that you can export a complext object return { [key]: newValue }
   },
   // optional, used by `fromJSON` and `toJSON` to read or save to property